-Sustainability Indicator Minimum Threshold (MT) Measurable Objective Undesirable Result Groundwater Levels Depth of shallowest well in a 2-mile radius of each representative well or minimum pre-January 1, 2015, elevation Projected average future groundwater level under sustainable yield modeling simulation Greater than 25% of representative wells fall below MT in 2 consecutive wet, above normal, or below normal years Groundwater Storage N/A - not present and not expected to occur in the Subbasin due to the significant volumes of freshwater in storage Sea Water Intrusion N/A - not present and not expected to occur due to the distance between the Subbasin and the Pacific Ocean (and Sacramento-San Joaquin Delta) Degraded Water Quality 1,000 mg/L TDS 500 mg/L TDS At least 25% representative wells exceed MT for 2 consecutive years Land Subsidence -0.75 ft/year -0.25 ft/year Exceedance of MT at 3 or more representative sites for 2 consecutive years Depletions of Interconnecte Surface Water Groundwater levels used as a proxy for this sustainability indicator
+Table E3-1.
+Sufficially of Sustainable Management Criteria Sustainability Indicator Minimum Threshold (MT) Measurable Objective Undesirable Result 0 Groundwater Levels Depth of shallowest well in a 2-mile radius of each representative well or minimum pre-January 1, 2015, elevation Projected average future groundwater level under sustainable yield modeling simulation Greater than 25% of representative wells fall below MT in 2 consecutive wet, above normal, or below normal years Groundwater Storage Not applicable - not present and not likely to occur in the Subbasin due to the significant volumes of freshwater in storage Seawater Intrusion Not applicable - not present and not likely to occur due to the distance between the Subbasin and the Pacific Ocean (and Sacramento-San Joaquin Delta) A Degraded Water Quality 1,000 mg/L TDS 500 mg/L TDS At least 25% representative wells exceed MT for 2 consecutive years Land Subsidence -0.75 ft/year -0.25 ft/year Exceedance of MT at 3 or more representative sites for 2 consecutive years Depletions of Interconnected Surface Waters Groundwater levels used as a proxy for this sustainability indicator

 There are two sustainability indicators deemed not applicable to the Merced Subbasin.
-Undesirable results related to significant and unreasonable depletions of groundwater storage are not present and not expected to occur in the Subbasin, since historical reductions have been insignificant relative to the total volume of freshwater water storage in the Subbasin.
-Seawater intrusion is not an applicable sustainability indicator because seawater intrusion is not present and is not expected to occur due to the distance between the Subbasin and the Pacific Ocean (and Sacramento-San Joaquin Delta).
+Undesirable results related to significant and unreasonable depletions of groundwater storage are not present and not likely to occur in the Subbasin, since historical reductions have been insignificant relative to the total volume of freshwater water storage in the Subbasin.
+Seawater intrusion is not an applicable sustainability indicator because seawater intrusion is not present and is not likely to occur due to the distance between the Subbasin and the Pacific Ocean (and Sacramento-San Joaquin Delta).